CodeReadingClubs/annotation-tool/README.md

 ## Missing features

-- Export as pdf (or at least add some `@media print` style selectors so it looks nicer when printing)
 - Add other color schemes
 - Handle zoom (currently making the text bigger/smaller results in the markers drifting from the text